ESMValGroup/ESMValCore/doc/quickstart/configure.rst

     - if necessary, provide a so-called ``extra facets file`` which allows to cope e.g. with variable naming issues for finding files.
-See section Extra Facets in `Development` and :download:`this example of such a file for IPSL-CM6
+See :ref:`extra_facets` and :download:`this example of such a file for IPSL-CM6
       <../../esmvalcore/_config/extra_facets/ipslcm-mappings.yml>`.

   - ensuring that ESMValCore get the right metadata and data out of